 We are aiming to persuade and encourage ordinary people to communicate their egalitarian revolutionary values and aspirations to the American public, and better yet to organize to do this on a larger than individual scale so that the public will see that increasing numbers not only want an egalitarian revolution but are organizing for that very purpose.
 The mass and alternative media, controlled by the rich, do everything they can to prevent their audiences from ever seeing or hearing revolutionary egalitarian values and aspirations expressed by ordinary Americans.
 The rich want us--the great majority--to believe we are a hopelessly weak and tiny minority, or at best a hopelessly weak majority lacking any organization and determination, so we won't even think of building an egalitarian revolutionary movement (as further discussed here.)

 We are NOT trying to organize or persuade people to fight for any particular reform or to fight against any particular terrible thing that our rulers are doing.
 Why not?
 Because people already are doing this plenty.

-Our aim in connection with such struggles is to help the people engaged in these struggles (sometimes, it is true, in a very unorganized low key manner) communicate to the wider public the egalitarian values and revolutionary aspirations that motivate them to wage the particular struggle in the first place.
+Our aim in connection with such struggles is to help the people already engaged in these struggles (sometimes, it is true, in a very unorganized low key manner) communicate to the wider public the egalitarian values and revolutionary aspirations that motivate them to wage the particular struggle in the first place.
 This not only increases wide public support for their struggle, but also strengthens public confidence that egalitarian revolution is possible because it's what a majority of Americans want.
 This confidence in turn leads to people in the struggle being more determined and getting more organized.
 This can eventually lead to a successful egalitarian revolution.

 How does one become a member of PDRBoston?
 There is no formal membership.
 People who participate in and help carry out the activities described on this website become members by acting like members.
 Our "Events" page has information about how to meet us face-to-face.